SIGN UP FOR 2018!

 Registration is limited to practices with at least one active ASTRO or ASCO member.
 To sign up, please visit the QOPI webpage and click on “New Signup”.
 For additional assistance, please review the Sign-Up Portal User Guide.
 Upon registration, practices will be contacted regarding the necessary steps to begin the on-boarding process.

-Registration for 2017 is closed , but registration for 2018 is now open.
+Registration for the System Integration function in 2018 is now open.
+Registration for the Web-Interface Tool, should be available soon.
 There is a cost of $495 per physician to submit data to CMS.

-Data can be entered into QOPI Reporting Registry in two ways, through electronic extraction or manual input.
+Data can be entered into QOPI Reporting Registry in two ways, through electronic transfer or manual input.

-Web-interface Tool (WIT) For facilities who cannot yet support the EHR connection approach, the QOPI Reporting Registry also offers the Web-interface Tool (WIT).
+Web-interface Tool (WIT) For facilities who choose to not support the EHR connection approach, the QOPI Reporting Registry also offers the Web-interface Tool (WIT).
 This is a method to manually input data into the system and can be utilized to report all available measures and performance categories.

 For 2018, CMS requires: